uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     >having had experience altered in such a way that seeing phenomena as anicca, dukkha, anatta, has created a refuge within where nothing seems to reach.

     And this sounds to me like diminishing the tides.
 It might still be "the same mass of water" as before and not have entirely turned into something else, but that freedom is still dependent on *an alteration of some kind*, in this case the magnitude of the tides.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1hy9468/signs_of_the_mindpractice_check/maiwja2/)** _2025-02-02 08:33:36 *(in reply to a comment not included)*:

+    I don't see why you would interpret this Sutta as support for the view that the cessation of craving involves alteration of perception.
+It is talking about what MN 1 describes, which is much subtler and very different from simply altering perceptions (which again, is inevitably "management", a much easier temporary fix that should not be assumed to be a true escape from dukkha even if it works in the present).

+    Having to search far and wide to find a single Sutta that lends support to what one thinks the cessation of craving is about is also a red flag, as you would expect the Buddha to talk about something frequently and explicitly if it were that important.
+Instead, probably hundreds if not thousands of times in the Suttas, the practice is said to be giving up passion and delight in arisen perceptions and other aggregates, not altering them.

 ---